Create and Activate Variant Configurations

 This functionality requires Variant Manager for Simulink®.

-A model might contain several variant blocks, each with many variant choices.
+A model might contain several variant blocks or variant parameters, each with many variant choices.
 A variant configuration is used to represent a combination of such variant choices across the model hierarchy.
 For example, in a system with a plant and a controller, a linear controller with an internal plant with no noise and a nonlinear controller with an external low fidelity plant represent two different configurations of the system.

 You can use Variant Manager to create and manage variant configurations for a model.
 Variant Manager defines a variant configuration as a set of variant control variables and their values that can activate a specific variation in the model hierarchy.
 For more information on variant configurations, see Variant Configurations.
 For an overview of Variant Manager, see Variant Manager for Simulink.